header-logo header-logo

 Manchester University launched the Master of Laws in International Commercial and Technology Law in 2022, giving lawyers and regulatory professionals an opportunity to progress their skills in an increasingly important area.
 The curriculum is structured around four key areas: corporations and technology, online privacy and data protection, financial law and fintech, and intellectual property in the digital ecosystem.
 Together, these provide a clear framework for understanding how global commercial law is being reshaped by technological change.

-It’s an area of growing interest for lawyers, in-house counsel and regulatory professionals, and the course can support career advancement and strengthen each graduate’s professional profile.
+International Commercial and Technology Law is a route to specialism and career progression.
+For lawyers, in-house counsel and regulatory professionals, the course can support career advancement and strengthen your professional profile.
 For those working in technology-driven sectors, it offers the legal literacy needed to stay ahead.

 Recent graduate Mark Farrell, for example, reports that he has already progressed in his career as a direct result of undertaking the course.
 He advanced from Senior Case Officer at the Information Commissioner’s Office (ICO) to Data Protection Consultant at Data Protection People.